 Most of you are aware that your Lightroom Classic subscription includes Photoshop and the Lightroom (formerly known as Lightroom CC) desktop and mobile apps.

 But what you might not know is that your subscription includes lots of hidden extras.
 Adobe doesn’t widely publicize them and as a result they’re easy to overlook.

 Some of these hidden extras are truly useful and have the potential to save you money.

 For example, Canva.com is a great service if you need create graphics for websites, flyers, brochures or social media accounts.
 But to get the most out of Canva you need to subscribe to the premium service.
 The cost of this is more or less the same as subscribing to Adobe’s Creative Photography Plan.

-That’s right, for around $10 (or £10) a month you can subscribe to Lightroom Classic, and get Photoshop, Adobe Spark and other extras thrown in.
+That’s right, for around $10 (or £10) a month you can subscribe to Lightroom Classic, and get Photoshop, Adobe Express and other extras thrown in.

 Or you can subscribe to Canva.